spice-herald/QETpy/docs/example_demos/fitting_demo.rst

     noise = qp.gen_noise(psd_sim, fs=fs, ntraces=1)[0]
     signal = noise + np.roll(template, 100)*pulse_amp

-We can try using our "bad" template (with a 66 us fall time), but we will see that the chi-squared indicates a non-ideal fit.
+We can try using our “bad” template (with a 66 us fall time), but we will see that the chi-squared indicates a non-ideal fit.

 .. code:: ipython3